Burhan7777/Scribble/Features.md

-FEATURES THAT NEED TO BE ADDED
+FEATURES THAT NEED TO BE ADDED (4/28)
 =====================================

-1) Archive notes to be added:
+1) Archive notes to be added: DONE
-2) Delete Notes:
+2) Delete Notes: DONE
 3) Recycle Bin to be added:
 4) Locked Notes to be added:
-5) Notebooks to be added in edit screen:
+5) Notebooks to be added in edit screen: DONE
-6) Notebook databases to be created:
+6) Notebook databases to be created: DONE
 7) Search feature to be added for the database:
 8) Backup database locally or on cloud:
 9) Bullet points: